HL7644/Multi-hop-QA-using-RL/readme.md

 **1. Motivation**

-To be used after retrieval and before final answer generation in this concept.
+To be used after retrieval and before final answer generation

 Given the input sentence and passages, estimate the optimal trajectory to reach an answer.